daniel-simpson/blog/content/posts/2020-04-06---entityframework-and-jsonpatch.md

 This wasn't overly complex, it just meant that I had to add a bit more logic to the code querying my data context.

 There was one final hurdle to overcome.
-What would happen if I wanted to assign a User to a Quote.
+What would happen if I wanted to assign a User to a Quote?
 If, on my web interface, I were to have a `<select />` drop down on my Quote form where I could choose from a list of users who the quote was assigned to, the JSON Patch it would generate would try to "replace" (update) all the fields on the linked user, which would cause a bit of pain when applied to the entity tracked by the data context.

 Handling this on the front-end where the patch was generated was a bit dangerous, I didn't want to interfere with the JSON Patch libraries too much, so I took to handling this on the API itself.

-The ASP.NET Core JsonPatch library works nicely with Newtonsoft's `JObject` implementation, so with a bit of trivial code, I was able to manipulate the in-bound list of patch operations to work as required.
-It's also easily estensible, like the GraphQL query, to add support for new entity types.
+The ASP.NET Core JsonPatch library works nicely with Newtonsoft's `JObject` implementation, so with a bit of trivial code, I was able to manipulate the inbound list of patch operations to work as required.
+It's also easily extensible, like the GraphQL query, to add support for new entity types.

 The resulting code - that I will admit is dangerously missing documentation - can be found in [this gist](https://gist.github.com/brendanmckenzie/a50f4eb7d5913372d01fef8e73c5dc9b).

 Why is this in its own controller and not a GraphQL mutation, I hear you ask.
 Initially, I went down this path.
 I thought I could have a nice mutation that accepted a list of patch operations and that would be it.
-The problem there is that the `value` field on a patch operation can be of _any_ type, a string, an int, a boolean, or a full blown JSON object.
+The problem here is that the `value` field on a patch operation can be of _any_ type, a string, an int, a boolean, or a full-blown JSON object.
 I was trying to force a square through a circular hole.

 And with that, I have three out of the four CRUD operations implemented.
 The final - D - is fairly trivial and doesn't quite deserve discussion.